her-mirror/Agent-Aara/docs/getting-started/first-steps.md

 - Safe, supportive environment

 #### What Not to Expect
-- Ara is not a replacement for medical care
+- Aara is not a replacement for medical care
 - Diagnoses or specific medical advice
 - Prescription recommendations
 - Emergency medical response

-### Making the Most of Ara
+### Making the Most of Aara

 #### Short-term Goals
 - Learn about your health concerns